 Commander Elliot See Jr and Captain Charles Bassett were supposed to be the Gemini 9 crew but they were killed in a jet crash on their way for simulator training on 28 February, 1966.
 Their space mission went ahead with the back-up crew, but it was renamed Gemini 9A due to the failure of a target rocket and having to change the mission's objective.

 Apollo 1 Astronauts

 The Apollo 1 crew Roger Chaffee, Virgil (Gus) Grissom and Edward White were killed on 27 January, 1967, when a spark ignited a fire in the oxygen-rich atmosphere of their cabin during the launch rehearsal.
 The astronauts were sealed inside but when they became aware of the fire and reported it, they couldn't break the seal of the hatch door - the pressure inside was too great.
 By the time the ground crew got to the three men it was too late, they were already dead.
-Gus Grissom had known that the mission was not ready - he had plucked a lemon off a tree in his garden just five days prior and told his wife that he was going to 'hang it on that spacecraft', (the flight simulator at Cape Canaveral), before giving her one last kiss.
+Gus Grissom had known that the mission was not ready - he had plucked a lemon off a tree in his garden just five days prior and told his wife that he was going to 'hang it on that spacecraft' before giving her one last kiss.
+(It ended up on the flight simulator at Cape Canaveral.)

 - After the Apollo 1 disaster NASA redesigned all the capsules, so they could be opened almost instantly in an emergency.
 Edward White's father, who lived in St Petersburg, Florida, built a hospital and named it in his son's honour.